jjuncho/QuarantineCalories/README.md

 ### Entry point

 The entry point of this project is the <em>main.js</em>, in the client folder.
-In there, it loads modules that will be used thought the client.
+In there, it loads modules that will be used through the client.
 It also render the <em>App.vue</em> component.

 The <em>App.vue</em> file is the main file for the client.
 It is responsible for rendering the NavBar and the Router.